Litee/SolutionCop/README.md

 * Check VS solution version

 ## TODO (other)
-* Provide NuGet commands in log for upgrading to the lowest version
 * Option to fail on missing sections instead of creating them
 * Provide links to rule details in output
 * Treat each rule as a separate test suite for TeamCity (not sure whether it will work better than current plain list)
 * Allow to search custom rules in other folders
-* Support build configurations as exception
 * Move error messages to resources
 * XSD for config
-* MSBuild integration